CharudattaGhute/Ticket_raiser_managment/README.md

 # User and Ticket Management API

 This project is a RESTful API for managing users and tickets.
 It is built using Node.js, Express, and MongoDB.
-The API allows you to create, read, update, and delete users and tickets.
+The API allows you to create, read, update, and delete users and tickets

 ## Prerequisites